-In the UK we’ll always remember 2018 as the year that our summer lasted more than 3 days, and with consecutive weeks of heat and temperatures in the high twenties, it came as no surprise that on the weekend utility companies released warnings about water consumption.
+In the UK we’ll always remember 2018 as the year that our summer lasted more than 3 days.
+With consecutive weeks of heat and temperatures in the high twenties, it came as no surprise that on the weekend utility companies released warnings about water consumption.
 Northern Ireland have become the first to enforce a hosepipe ban.

 But where does it stop?
 As a nation we aren’t the most water mindful, and if we aren’t careful we’ll be heading in the same direction as the Cape Town water crisis.